webtides/element-js/docs/README.md

 ### Templates

-*element-js*s TemplateElement can render templates using `lit-html`.
+The TemplateElement from *element-js* can render templates using `lit-html`.

 For detailed information see the documentation on [lit-html.polymer-project-org](https://lit-html.polymer-project.org)